GoogleCloudPlatform/community/tutorials/enforce-an-identity-root-of-trust-in-your-gcp-environment/index.md

   [Limitations with multiple domains](https://support.google.com/a/answer/182081).
 * Users can only be created under one of the domain names tied to their account.
 * User permissions are managed in Google Cloud directly, with Cloud IAM policies, not in the Admin console.
-* Only users with the Organization Administrator role can grant other users IAM permissions at all levels in Google Cloud.
+* Only users with the Organization Administrator Cloud IAM role can grant other users IAM permissions at all levels in Google Cloud.

 It is recommended to establish a provisioning ceremony (similar to encryption key signing) for super admin accounts.
 The main reason is that these accounts have the ability to change any setting in your Admin console, which can affect Google Cloud users and G Suite users (if any).
 A compromised or rogue super admin could potentially create other super admin accounts and block or impersonate regular users to gain admin access to your Google Cloud organization.

-Super admins will use physical second-factors keys (FIDO U2F Security Keys, such [Titan Security Keys](https://cloud.google.com/titan-security-key)) to log in.
+Super admins will use physical second-factors keys (FIDO U2F Security Keys, such as [Titan Security Keys](https://cloud.google.com/titan-security-key)) to log in.
 These keys - including spare keys - will be stored in one or two physical vaults.
 Each super admin activity is logged and retained in long-term immutable storage.
 Super admin users should have no purpose in Google Cloud other than designating the Organization Administrators.